Squirrelink/ImGui-BlackJack/README.md

 ## Installation

-If using Cinder v0.9.3 ImGui is already included.
+Note: If using Cinder v0.9.3 ImGui is already included.
 Download [Cinder](https://libcinder.org/download) and make a new folder in the /my-projects directory folder of Cinder.
 Create the repository into the project folder to run this application.
 To add ImGui to Cinder, download the [Cinder Block ImGui](https://github.com/simongeilfus/Cinder-ImGui) and put it in the Cinder folders /blocks directory.
 Make sure to change the CMakeLists.txt BLOCKS section to the Cinder-ImGui folder in the /blocks directory if it isn't already.

 ```bash